fillip-pro/enso/README.md

 It includes the stencils, **Docker** configuration, **Kubernetes** configuration, images, scripts (TypeScript), and CSS.

+## Goals

+**Ēostre** is intend to be a simple web application encompassing best practices and utilizing several preferred tools, including:

+ - Pure CSS over pre-processors.
+ - TypeScript, transpiled via the lightweight Webpack configuration.
+ - HTML 5.1 semantic markup, and standards compliant extensions.
+ - Web Components.

+Additionally, it is envisaged that it will always be deployed via **Docker** / **Kubernetes**.

 ## Origin

 After a single day writing the original web application for Fillip.pro,